syncfusion-content/javascript-docs/js/Kanban/Print.md

 ---
 layout: post
 title:  Print with Kanban widget for Syncfusion Essential JS
-description: How to enable print option in Kanban
+description: This section explains how to perform printing feature using the Syncfusion JavaScript ejKanban component.
 documentation: ug
 platform: js
 api : /api/js/ejkanban